 - Empires of the Indus by Alicia Albinia

 - Land of the Seven Rivers by Sanjeev Sanyal

 Travel Books – Investigating or In search of Truth

-Travelling to uncover the truth or to get acquainted with the truth first hand is an urge that you have, when a subject fascinates you and what you know about it from second hand sources does not satisfy you.
-These travels may be commissioned or self initiated but they always happen in search of truth.
+Traveling to uncover the truth or to get acquainted with the truth first hand is an urge that you have when a subject fascinates you and what you know about it from second-hand sources does not satisfy you.
+These travels may be commissioned or self-initiated but they always happen in search of truth.

 In Highway 39, Sudeep Chakravarti tells the stories from North Eastern states of Nagaland and Manipur and how people are living there under a threat of constant violence while bringing out the beauty and the simplicity of the place.